Notification of managers’ transactions

 ChemoMetec A/S has received the enclosed notification pursuant to Article 19 of EU Regulation no. 596/2014 of transactions related to shares in ChemoMetec A/S made by persons discharging managerial responsibilities in ChemoMetec A/S and/or persons closely associated with them.

-See the transactions of CFO Niels Høy Nielsen in the attached PDF document.
+See the transactions of the Chair of ChemoMetec’s Board of Directors Niels Thestrup in the attached PDF document.

 For further information, please contact: